Jump to:

 It truly wins over the palate after a single taste.
 And it takes only five ingredients and a couple of minutes to make.

-- Scallions.
-For best results choose thinner, younger green onions – they will have a milder taste than thicker ones.
+Scallions.
+For best results choose thinner, younger green onions - they will have a milder taste than thicker ones.
 You will use only the white and light green parts.

-- Ginger root.
+Ginger root.
 Definitely use fresh ginger as opposed to pickled.
-We like to keep ginger root in the freezer – it is much easier to grate that way and it lasts much longer.
+We like to keep raw ginger root in the freezer - it is much easier to grate that way and it lasts much longer.

-- Sherry vinegar.
+Sherry vinegar.
 It has mild and sweetish taste which takes a backseat to the fresh ginger and green onions.
 You can substitute with flavored rice vinegar.

-- Salt.
+Salt.
 Use kosher salt for best results.

-How to Make Scallion Ginger Salsa – Step by Step
+How to Make Scallion Ginger Salsa - Step-by-Step

 - Prep.
 Use a zester or the finest side of a box grater for the ginger.
 (We find that finely grating it is better than mincing because it gets incorporated into the sauce more fully.)
 Cut off the tops of the scallions and the dark green parts (save them for garnish to another dish).
 Thinly slice the white and light green parts.